delendum-xyz/zk-knowledge/README.md

 ### Problem 2

 - Honest verifier zero-knowledge proofs (HVZKP) assume an honest verifier.
-This means that in the presence of malicious verifiers, non-interactive protocols should always be used.
-These also exchange fewer messages between prover and verifier
+This means that in the presence of malicious verifiers, non-interactive protocols should always be used
+- These also exchange fewer messages between prover and verifier.
+A malicious verifier can employ different attacks depending on the proof system

 #### Reference Reading: